vygr/ChrysaLisp/docs/COMMS.md

 It is possible to send a Lisp list to a process that lives on the same CPU, this will just pass an object reference between the processes.

-Arrays and Strings can be used as message data and these will always be received as String objects, even if the destination is on the same CPU.
-Arrays will have their data copied into a String object before sending.

 Senders can martial data for sending via a `(str ...)` or `(str (string-stream ...))` and Receivers with a `(string-stream msg)` or combined with a `(read